oliviergimenez/NETDEM-workshop-survival-nimble/README.md

 # Working group/symposium on capture-recapture models and social networks

-This repository holds the source materials used for a working group/symposium on capture-recapture models and social networks, and an introduction to capture-recapture models in nimble to estimate demographic parameters.
+This repository holds the source materials used for a working group/symposium on capture-recapture models and social networks organized by [Matthew Silk](https://mattjsilk.weebly.com/), and an introduction to capture-recapture models in nimble to estimate demographic parameters.

 ## Reuse